 ROYAL OAK CAN'T CALL THEM

-royal oak company must not be a real company I won one at a fund raiser. tried to talk to some one at RO and their 800 number is they answer royal oak smokers but they can only order parts for it but you will never get them I am sure glad i won it but it is junk don't buy one cause you will not get service its a shame
+Royal Oak company must not be a real company.
+I won one at a fund raiser.
+I tried to talk to some one at RO and their 800 number is they answer as Royal Oak smokers, but they can only order parts for it.
+But you will never get them.
+I am sure glad I won it, but it is junk.
+Don't buy one because you will not get service.
+It is a crying shame.

 Simple solution (tell all your friends)